-For Tier I incidents, drillship personnel would report to a designated secure area until completion of an incident assessment by the on-site representative.
-Following that assessment, the drillship personnel would be assigned cleanup duties based on their level of training.
+For Tier I incidents, drilling unit personnel would report to a designated secure area until completion of an incident assessment by the on-site representative.
+Following that assessment, the drilling unit personnel would be assigned cleanup duties based on their level of training.
 A spill response technician would be mobilized to assist in this effort as necessary.